 Again, this is a little bit of turmeric fact but it’s important to break it down as it’s not quite as simple as that!
 It’s all about oxalates.
 Oxawhatnows???
 I hear you ask.
 Well, oxalates are substances that are naturally occurring in a variety of foods.
-We need them for certain metabolism related reactions in the body.
-We not only consume oxalates, but also create it.
-Foods high in this substance include rhubarb, chocolate, spinach, almonds, cashews and more!
-Some people tend to absorb more via the intestines than others which can cause an over accumulation in the body.
+We need them for certain metabolism-related reactions in the body.
+We not only consume oxalates but also create them.
+Foods high in this substance include rhubarb, chocolate, spinach, almonds, cashews, and more!
+Some people tend to absorb more via the intestines than others which can cause an over-accumulation in the body.
 This causes more to be excreted which, combined with high urinary calcium content increases the risk of calcium oxalate kidney stones (just one of a few forms).

 This is not the same for everyone.
 For starters, only soluble oxalates get absorbed in the body.
-Secondly, the healthy bacteria in your intestines breaks down oxalates and thirdly it is only recommended that those who are already prone to kidney stones should limit their intake to no more than 50mg of oxalates per day.
+Secondly, the healthy bacteria in your intestines break down oxalates, and thirdly it is only recommended that those who are already prone to kidney stones should limit their intake to no more than 50mg of oxalates per day.

-However, due to the 6 hour absorption rate being significantly higher in turmeric then in cinnamon, the researchers suggested it could increase the risk of developing kidney stones.
+However, due to the 6-hour absorption rate being significantly higher in turmeric than in cinnamon, the researchers suggested it could increase the risk of developing kidney stones.

 So, the bottom line is this. . .
-If you are high risk for kidney stones, then yes, high levels of turmeric powder may increase your risk factor particularly if you are eating other foods high in oxalates.
-However , in the standard dietary amounts of 1tsp a day it is likely to be completely safe for most people.
+If you are at high risk for kidney stones, then yes, high levels of turmeric powder may increase your risk factor particularly if you are eating other foods high in oxalates.
+However, the standard dietary amount of 1tsp, a day is likely to be completely safe for most people.
 For example, my sleepy tea recipe uses 3tbsp of paste.
 However, this is for 5 servings which, by the time you have taken into account the other ingredients in the paste, amounts to approximately 1tsp turmeric per serving.

-Keep in mind that not only did they give closer to 1.5tsp a day, which is more then the standard intake, they also gave over the recommended daily limit of 50mg oxalates per day and the excretion level was still below the cut off.
+Keep in mind that not only did they give closer to 1.5tsp a day, which is more than the standard intake, but they also gave over the recommended daily limit of 50mg oxalates per day and the excretion level was still below the cut-off.

-It is also worth noting that many curcumin suppliments contain lower amounts of oxalates then the pure spice.
+It is also worth noting that many curcumin supplements contain lower amounts of oxalates than pure spice.